 1. Use a flat and firm pillow

-Stomach pillows for stomach sleepers are a must.
-Your head and neck will be more aligned if you use a hard and flat pillow this will also help to prevent your neck muscles from being strained.
-A soft or high pillow may bend your neck into an uncomfortable position which can lead to stiffness and pain in the morning.
+Stomach pillows are a must for stomach sleepers.
+A challenging, flat pillow will better align your head and neck and help prevent strained neck muscles.
+A soft or high pillow may bend your neck into an uncomfortable position, leading to stiffness and pain in the morning.

 2. Keep your spine aligned

-One of the major concerns is that if you sleep on your stomach it may cause a misalignment of the spine.
-To prevent this try putting a pillow under your lower abdomen or pelvis.
-This would keep the spine in a more neutral position and also support the lower back.
-Additionally, consider using a body pillow to hug, which can provide extra support for your spine and prevent it from twisting or bending in an uncomfortable way.
+One primary concern is that sleeping on your stomach may cause a spine misalignment.
+Try putting a pillow under your lower abdomen or pelvis to prevent this.
+This would keep the spine more neutral and support the lower back.
+Additionally, consider using a body pillow to hug, which can help your spine and prevent it from twisting or bending uncomfortably.

 3. Avoid using your arms as a pillow

-Many people love resting on their stomach using their arms as head support but it stresses the shoulders too much which can be painful.
+Many people love resting on their stomachs using their arms as head support, but this can be painful because it stresses the shoulders too much.
 If you need more comfort, put a small pillow under your elbows.

 4. Consider a supportive mattress

-Every sleeper needs a good mattress however those who sleep on their bellies do exceedingly so.
-To keep your body upheld as well as your spine aligned during sleep, go for a firm mattress; it’s possible that with a soft one, your body may sink in too deep hence causing more pressure on joints and muscles.
+Every sleeper needs a good mattress, but those who sleep on their bellies do exceedingly so.
+To keep your body upheld and your spine aligned during sleep, go for a firm mattress; it’s possible that with a soft one, your body may sink in too deep, causing more pressure on joints and muscles.

 5. Stretch before bed

-Before going to bed, make sure you stretch so you don’t get a sore back or neck when you wake up.
-Doing this would relax your muscles and get you ready for sleep.
-Concentrate more on the back, neck and shoulder stretches since these are the ones that might feel tight after sleeping on your stomach the whole night.
+Before bed, stretch so you don’t wake up with a sore back or neck.
+This will relax your muscles and get you ready for sleep.
+Concentrate more on the back, neck, and shoulder stretches since these are the ones that might feel tight after sleeping on your stomach the whole night.

 6. Consider changing your sleeping position

-In case it happens that every morning brings neck or back pain into your life, it’s high time we considered changing our sleeping positions.
-Health-wise, you may find it better for your spine to be well placed if a person lies on their sides or back while asleep because of its natural alignment possibility.
-If you like sleeping on your belly yet want to give your body some relief and prevent long-term pain, alternate between different positions.
+If every morning brings neck or back pain into your life, it’s high time we consider changing our sleeping positions.
+Health-wise, you may find it better for your spine to be well placed if someone lies on their sides or back while asleep because of its natural alignment.
+Suppose you like sleeping on your belly yet want to give your body some relief and prevent long-term pain; alternate between different positions.

 7. Be mindful of your breathing

-Breathing might get harder if you lie with your face down on the pillow while sleeping on your stomach.
+Breathing might get more complex if you lie with your face on the pillow while sleeping on your stomach.
 Try tilting your head slightly to the side instead of downwards in order not to block off this.
-Doing so will provide for better air circulation as well as dodge any shoulder or neck pains.
+Doing so will provide better air circulation and dodge shoulder or neck pain.

 How to Change Your Stomach Sleeping Habit?

-• Try placing a pillow between your knees and ankles if you cross one leg over the other to "force" your hips into alignment.
+- If you cross one leg over the other to "force" your hips into alignment, try placing a pillow between your knees and ankles.
 You will be a side sleeper in no time!

-• If you're still having trouble, pick up another pillow and give it a hug in front of you.
-You won't roll onto your front at night thanks to this.
+- If you're still having trouble, pick up another pillow and hug it before you.
+This will prevent you from rolling onto your front at night.

-• Give yourself a great sleeping experience and get yourself Eli & Elm’s cooling side sleeper pillow.
+- Give yourself a fantastic sleeping experience and get Eli & Elm’s cooling side sleeper pillow.